matifq/academic-kickstart/content/authors/admin/_index.md

 Dr Muhammad Atif Qureshi, based in TU Dublin, is a lecturer in Data Analytics.

+Dr M. Atif Qureshi is a lecturer in Data Analytics and a research leader at Explainable Analytics Group which focuses on bridging business and technology problems.
+Atif has contributed to the various projects funded by SFI, IRC, EI, and EU as a principal investigator and technical lead.
+He is also a collaborator with ADAPT and CeADAR.

+His research interests are explainable artificial intelligence, natural language processing, machine learning, disinformation space, and social media and business analytics.
-Before this appointment, Atif has contributed to EU, EI, and SFI funded projects during his different post-doctoral positions at Adapt-TCD, CeADAR-UCD, and Insight-UCD, respectively.
-One of his contributions is licensed to a leading media organisation of Ireland in the space of social media analytics.
-Among his research contributions, one of his research is referenced on Wikipedia’s Word Embedding article as contributions in the area of Explainable AI.
-Atif has authored over 40+ peer-review research publications.
+Atif is passionate about applied research and has authored over 40+ peer-review research publications and licensed an outcome to a leading media organisation in Ireland in the space of social media analytics.
+One of his research is a pioneer contribution in Explainable AI discourse and Word Embedding and is cited by Wikipedia under "Word embedding" and "Explainable artificial intelligence" articles.

-Atif’s research focuses on Machine Learning, Explainable AI, Text Mining, Information Retrieval, Predictive Maintenance, Applications of Knowledge Graphs and Social Media Analytics.
-Atif is passionate about the tight coupling of business and analytics to generate value and impact.
-Within the team, he believes in the idea of happy faces through a friendly and approachable environment.